Amrut735/SCT__ML_01/README_ENHANCED.md

 ---

-**ElegantPrice** - Where sophistication meets simplicity in house price prediction.
+**HOUSELYTICS** - Where sophistication meets simplicity in house price prediction.